gchamon/xd1.dev/weblog/not-buying-american.md

 activate older products that still work fine.
 I am also a musician in my spare time, mostly hobbyist, but I did purchase music production software before and I could just as easily have been a victim of such customer-hostile practices.
-I don't need to be American to be an interested party when laws, or lack thereof, of foreign country directly affects me.
+I find it quire unsettling when laws, or lack thereof, of foreign country directly affects me.

 ## Current state of things